Faculty Grievance (Policy 4480)

-The University Non- discrimination and Anti-Harassment policy (University Policy 1060) and Equal Opportunity Statement (University Policy 1070) provide the process for recourse for faculty who believe they may have been the victim of discrimination or harassment relating to legally protected classes or status.
-The University EEO/AA Office is responsible for facilitating the investigation and resolution of these complaints.
+University Policy 1060 (Non-discrimination and Anti-harassment) and University Policy 1065 (Sexual harassment, Sexual Misconduct, Dating Violence, Domestic Violence, and Stalking) provide the processes for recourse for faculty who believe they may have been the victim of discrimination or harassment relating to legally-protected classes or status.
+The Office of Institutional Compliance and Ethics is responsible for facilitating the investigation and resolution of these complaints.
 Complaints for other types of harassment may be handled through the process described in this Faculty Grievance Procedure.

 3.1.2 Deadlines for Hearings